wp-cool-tools/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==
+= 6.9.2 =
+Fixed language issues and prepared for WordPress 5.8

 = 6.9.0 =
 Added Messenger option, successfully tested with WP 5.6